AyeshaUlde/AyeshaUlde.github.io/_pages/about.md

 Hello there! :wave:

-I am a third-year undergraduate in the department of Metallurgical & Materials Engineering at IIT Madras.
-My research interests are materials informatics, atomistic modelling and high-performance computing.
+I am a third-year undergraduate in the department of [Metallurgical & Materials Engineering](http://mme.iitm.ac.in/) at [IIT Madras](https://www.iitm.ac.in/).
+I am interested in the applications of AI and statistics in materials science.

+My main research interests are:
+* Materials Informatics
+* Atomistic modelling
+* Solid-state physics
+* High-Performance Computing

+In my leisure time, I enjoy reading fiction, baking and cycling through the scenic IIT Madras campus with my friends.

 <!--- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. --->

 <!--- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. --->